 The Erase Suspend feature enables the user to put erase on hold for any period of time to read data from, or program data to, any other sector that is not selected for erasure.
 True background erase can thus be achieved.

 Power consumption is greatly reduced when the device is placed in the standby mode.

-The hardware RESET pin terminates any operation in progress and resets the internal state machine to reading array data (This feature is not available on the A290021).
+The hardware RESET pin terminates any operation in progress and resets the internal state machine to reading array data.

 Pin Configurations